jyli7/readertron/README.md

 - rename Post class to Entry
 - total unread count
+- all clicked links from within a post should open in _blank target.
+- a "read" style that looks all faded and gray

 2. Reader interface.
+	o.
+Only load 10 or so posts by default.
 	a.
-Infinite scroll pulls in new posts.
+Infinite scroll pulls in new posts via AJAX.
 	b.
-AJAX-ify the pane.
+Post sharing!
+	c.
+Sharing with note.
+	d.
+Commenting on a shared post.
-	c. where that big SUBSCRIBE button was, put a COMPOSE POST button
+	e. where that big SUBSCRIBE button was, put a COMPOSE POST button.
+Highlight those posts in RED or something.
+Shows up in a person's Share feed.

-- feed folders

 - clean up and refactor a bit

 ## FEATURES

 * Admin interface.
-4. Sharing a post.
-	- You can see the post-shares of everyone you follow.
-	- You can add a note to that post.
 6. API to create a post-share from URL, user (session?), and HTML content.

 7. E-mail notifications.
 8. Comment creation via e-mail replies.
 9. One-click Instapaper integration.
+9.5 One-click Evernote integration.
 10. "n <note>" integration via the API.
 11. Print individual post.
 11.5 Subscribing bookmarklet?